ookamiiixd/Yoimiya/README.md

 Simple Genshin Impact wish simulator discord bot.
 This bot is useful to test out your luck before doing the actual gacha (don't blame me if your results sucks anyway) or ~~because you simply zero on primos~~ just to have some fun.

-This project is inspired from [Genshin-Impact-Wish-Simulator](https://github.com/AguzzTN54/Genshin-Impact-Wish-Simulator) and uses assets from there.
-It's a cool project too, you may want to check it out.
+This project is inspired from [Genshin-Impact-Wish-Simulator](https://github.com/AguzzTN54/Genshin-Impact-Wish-Simulator) and uses some assets from there.
+It's a cool project, you may want to check it out.

 ## Invite Yoimiya